mesonbuild/meson/docs/markdown/Unity-builds.md

+---
+short-description: Unity builds are a technique for reducing build times ...

 # Unity builds

 Unity builds are a technique for cutting down build times.
 The way it works is relatively straightforward.
 Suppose we have source files `src1.c`, `src2.c` and `src3.c`.
 Normally we would run the compiler three times, once for each file.
 In a unity build we instead compile all these sources in a single unit.
 The simplest approach is to create a new source file that looks like this.